b97tsk/reactive-tree/README.md

 ### Twigs

-A twig behaves as a computed property with cache.
+A twig defines a computed state.
 It has a value that is computed from its `handler` function.
 It computes only when someone try to get its value and it's **dirty**.

 A twig gets **dirty** when: